KHanghoj/popgenteach/exercise2.md

 If the server is slow, the heatmap plot can be found [here](https://github.com/KHanghoj/popgenteach/blob/master/f3.results.pdf)
+If the server is slow, the heatmap plot can be found [here](f3.results.pdf)

 ### Questions ###
 Based on the heatmap plot (`results/f3.results.pdf`) answer the following questions: